 January 23 - Nº 23 Genesis 29:31-35; 30:1-24; 35:16-20

 Is your happiness determined by the status of your relationships?
 Does your value depend on the approval of others?
-If so, you will continually be disappointed and discouraged.
-The only stable place to find our identity and worth is in Jesus Christ.
+(If so, you will continually be disappointed and discouraged.)
+The only stable place to find our identity and determine our worth is in Jesus Christ.